josiasbeem/monochromator/README.md

 ## Download

-The extension can be downloaded from [Open VSX](https://open-vsx.org/extension/beem/monochromator).
+The extension can be downloaded from [Open VSX](https://open-vsx.org/extension/beem/monochromator) or the [Actions](https://codeberg.org/beem/monochromator/actions) tab.

 ## Building from source